 We believe in the potential of modern financial technology to burst the supply chain.
 In particular, the lower end of the supply chain, where the advisor sits, should be largely dismantled.
 Operating under a large national firm with unnecessary overheads as an advisor, systematically resorting to expensive fund managers, and paying for third-party risk assessment and management software has become irrelevant.
 In effect, Lifeworks’ investment and technology teams have built our own tools to make the value chain contract to ultimately benefit you, the investor, by keeping your total fee as low as possible and thus reduce your probability of failure.
 In particular:

-Our hidden fees range from 0.00% to 0.10% on an annual basis, with a typical $1 million account paying a 0.02% hidden fee only, which sets a record low in our industry;
+Our hidden fees typically range from 0.00% to 0.10% on an annual basis, with a typical $1 million account paying a 0.06% hidden fee only, which sets a record low in our industry;

 We do not use mutual funds as our investment technology allows us to intelligently select, buy, and rebalance individual securities.
 As a consequence, our clients do not incur mutual funds’ entry costs, nor do they pay for their recurring management fees, exit fees, and periodical rebalancing costs;

-For the same reason, we do not use ETFs except for the least expensive ones such as SPY, which has a 0.04% annual fee, that only make up a reduced portion of small accounts managed by Lifeworks;
+For the same reason, we do not use ETFs except for the least expensive ones such as VTIP for example, which charges a 0.04% annual fee, that only make up a reduced portion of small accounts managed by Lifeworks;

 We do not use third-party asset allocators (TAMPs);